jamesrharwood/thesis/data/barriers.md

 ---

 id: need-right-time
-title: Researchers may not encounter RGs early enough to act on them
+title: Researchers may not encounter reporting guidelines early enough to act on them
 driver_id: opportunity
 relation_ids: [need-enough-time]
 ---

-Some RG items require work that has to be done within a certain time windows such as:
+Some reporting guideline items require work that has to be done within a certain time windows such as:

 * during planning or designing
 * before or during data collection